ecmwf-training/jn-metadata-schema/README.md

 Please apply this metadata schema to all notebooks used for training at ECMWF.
 If any metadata fields are irrelevant to the topic of the notebook, leave them blank.

+For instructions on how to add metadata to Jupyter notebooks, both at the notebook level, and for individuals cells within notebooks, please refer to https://jupyterbook.org/en/stable/content/metadata.html.

 ## Metadata at notebook level
 For notebook level metadata, the following table lists the metadata keys and their descriptions that shall be included in each notebook.

-For Copernicus notebooks, additional metadata applied to Jupyter notebooks for the [WEkEO platform](https://www.wekeo.eu/) shall also be applied, with the exception of tags:orbit, tags:satellite, tags:sensor, tags:service.
-The WEkEO Jupyter notebook metadata schema is described here: https://gitlab.eumetsat.int/eumetlab/cross-cutting-tools/jn-metadata-schema.
+**For Copernicus notebooks, additional metadata applied to Jupyter notebooks for the [WEkEO platform](https://www.wekeo.eu/) shall also be applied, with the exception of tags:orbit, tags:satellite, tags:sensor, tags:service.
+The WEkEO Jupyter notebook metadata schema is described here: https://gitlab.eumetsat.int/eumetlab/cross-cutting-tools/jn-metadata-schema.**

 | Metadata key | Description | Type | Default | Limits | Notes |
 |---|---|---|---|---|---|